 New Voices.
 New Works.

 Inspiring the next generation of choreographers with the chance of a career — create a new work for the professional stage.
-Two of our company dancers made their Deos Ballet choreographic debut in June of 2024… who will step up to the challenge next?
+Two of our company dancers made their Deos Ballet choreographic debut in June of 2024.
+This year, eight choreographers have come together to create seven new works, right here in Grand Rapids.
+From concept to choreography, lighting design to costume design, casting dancers, running rehearsals, and everything in between, AWAKEN showcases local and national artistic talent on the professional stage.
+Witness the future of dance this May.

 Show Info